MicrosoftDocs/azure-dev-docs/java/java-getting-started-with-logzio-on-azure.md

 You can leave most of the fields as-is but be sure to enter the following settings:

 * **Resource group**: Either select an existing group or create a new one.
 * **Logzio Logs Host**: Enter the URL of the Logz.io listener.
-If you’re not sure what this URL is, check your login URL – if it’s app.logz.io, use listener.logz.io (this is the default setting).
+If you’re not sure what this URL is, check your login URL.
+If it’s app.logz.io, use listener.logz.io (which is the default setting).
 If it’s app-eu.logz.io, use listener-eu.logz.io.
 * **Logzio Logs Token**: Enter the token of the Logz.io account you want to ship Azure logs to.
 You can find this token on the account page in the Logz.io UI.

 Agree to the terms at the bottom of the page, and select **Purchase**.
-Azure will then deploy the template.
-This may take a minute or two - you will eventually see the "Deployment succeeded" message at the top of the portal.
+Azure will then deploy the template, which may take a minute or two.
+You'll eventually see the "Deployment succeeded" message at the top of the portal.

 You can visit the defined resource group to review the deployed resources.